otseven/OT7/README.md

 The resulting file hello2.txt contains the original message "Hello world!".

+More options are available to make using OT7 easier.

+To list the OT7 user guide, use the help command:

+          ./ot7 -h

+Or to save the user guide to a file, type:

+          ./ot7 -h > help.txt

 LICENSE: This is public domain software.
 I am grateful to Edward Snowden for revealing why encryption is necessary.
 Please consider donating to his defense